grz0zrg/wui/README.md

 *   [WUI_ToolBar](#toolbar)
 *   [WUI_RangeSlider](#rangeslider)

-The API is simple, all widgets have a method *_"create"_*, a DOM element id as first argument (which is used as a bind target) and an options object as second or third argument (toolbar case) to customize it, widgets cannot (for now) be destroyed.
+The API is simple, all widgets have a method *_"create"_*, a DOM element id as first argument (which is used as a bind target) and an option object as second or third argument (toolbar case) to customize it, widgets cannot (for now) be destroyed.

 All "create" functions return a reference of the widget which can be used later to do stuff with the widget.